 I’ve been leading tours in North Korea for numerous years and making the constant train journey between Beijing and Pyongyang.
 This lead me to decide to give up my years living in the big smoke and relocate myself to Dandong, thus also opening up our Young Pioneer Tours office in the far east of China.

 When I first explored Dandong in 2013 I found the city to be oddly charming.
 The people are smiling despite the long winters.
 The streets are aligned as grids much like a small Manhattan Island.
 The city’s most popular attraction is a bridge that’s broken and a bridge that cost a lot of money and has no traffic.
 Lastly, BBQ is the most common thing to do in the evening.

 What puts Dandong on the map is its most unique neighbour, North Korea.
 Dandong is the gateway for tourism and trade for the Koreans and Chinese.
-Located 500 meters across the Yalu River (Amnok for Korean) is Sinuiju city, with 400,000 North Koreans.
+Located 500 meters across the Yalu River (Amnok River for Korean) is Sinuiju city, with 400,000 North Koreans.
 Dandong has inherited Han Chinese, Manchurian and the ethnic Korean culture.

 When it comes down to it, Dandong, just like any other city in China is relatively safe.
-Crime is extremely low, I’ve left my phone, scarf, charging cables behind in cafes, restaurants, taxis and they’ve chased me down for it.
+Crime is extremely low, I’ve left my phone, scarf, charging cables behind in cafes, restaurants, taxis and they’ve chased me down willing to return it.
 The people in Dandong are very welcoming yet very intrigued why you would want to visit North Korea when China has everything, and North Korea is poor.

-You can head to Tiger Mountain which is the most eastern part of the Great Wall of China and have a bird’s eye view of the DPRK from the peak.
+You can head to Tiger Mountain (Hu Shan) which is the most eastern part of the Great Wall of China and have a bird’s eye view of the DPRK from the peak.
 Don’t be afraid to enter a restaurant with smoke billowing from the front.
 Dandong BBQ is the best in China.